pactflow/docs.pactflow.io/website/docs/docs/user-interface/settings/authentication.md

 SSO users are automatically provisioned when they first authenticate.

-**NOTE:** &nbsp; Changing these settings may require users to either do a hard refresh in their browser (CTRL-F5 on Windows and Linux, CMD-R on Mac OSX) before the next time they try login, or may require them to clear their browser cookies and cache.
+**NOTE:** &nbsp; Changing these settings may require users to do a hard refresh in their browser (CTRL-F5 on Windows and Linux, CMD-R on Mac OSX) before the next time they try to login, or clear their browser cookies and cache.

 ## GitHub Authentication

 _Eligible plans: all_

-For GitHub authentication, you need to configure the GitHub organisations that you would like users who belong to be able to log into your broker instance.
+For GitHub authentication, you need to configure the GitHub organisations that you want users who belong to be able to log into your broker instance.

 Steps to configure

-1. Navigate to the Authentication settings page, and add the names of the Github organisation(s) that should be granted access (_hint_: given this project URL the name should be `pactflow`: github.com/pactflow/example-project).
+1. Navigate to the Authentication settings page and add the name of the Github organization(s) that should be granted access (_hint_: given this project URL the name should be `pactflow`: github.com/pactflow/example-project).
 Make sure you get the case right, as the name will need to match exactly.
 1. Press the Save button.
-1. After configuring Github, you will need to logout.
+1. After configuring Github, you will need to log out.
 1. Once logged out navigate back to your login screen.
 You should now have a Github option.
 1. Login with the new Github option.
-1. On first authentication attempt, it will require authorization with Github.
+1. On the first authentication attempt, it will require Github authorization.
 Follow the in-app prompts to guide you.

 ![GitHub Authentication Settings](/ui/github-auth.png)